-Terminology
+PROUT Terminology

 The below list was drafted for the purpose of clarifying particular concepts of PROUT.
 Some of the terms may have a wider conventional meaning than what has been stated here.
 Suggestions are welcome

 Exploitation To take unethical, unjust and undue advantage of a person, a group of people, resources, etc. for selfish gain.
-Various forms of exploitation include psychic exploitation by imposing different types of dogma such as the religious; social exploitation by imposing inferiority in the form of class, race, sex, etc. differences; cultural exploitation by imposing foreign culture; political exploitation by imposing a foreign administrative structure, etc. Generally all types of exploitation aim at crude economic exploitation taking the more subtle form of psycho-economic exploitation, socio-economic exploitation, cultural-economic exploitation, etc. More on this subject
+Various forms of exploitation include psychic exploitation by imposing different types of dogma such as the religious; social exploitation by imposing inferiority in the form of class, race, sex, etc. differences; cultural exploitation by imposing foreign culture; political exploitation by imposing a foreign administrative structure, etc. Generally all types of exploitation aim at crude economic exploitation taking the more sophisticated, subtle form of psycho-economic exploitation, socio-economic exploitation, cultural-economic exploitation, etc. More on this subject

 Ideology To follow an idea in all affairs of life.
 The idea of the ideology of the socio-economic theory of PROUT is that the whole of creation is one family and every member of the family has the right to utilize their entire cosmic inheritance.
 More on this subject

 Mundane “Of the physical world;” which one can register via sensory organs and deal with via motor organs.
+See PROUT’s 2nd and 4th fundamental principles.

 Neohumanism Spiritual humanism.
 Sarkar’s philosophy of liberation of human intellect from narrow-mindedness in the realization of a true human society and ultimate individual fulfillment.
 More on this subject

-Samaj “Society”; a local socio-economico-cultural unit gradually developing into a united regional and ultimately global unit.
+Samaj “Society”; a local socio-economico-cultural unit gradually developing along with other samajas into a united regional and ultimately global unit.
 PROUT claims universality but promotes initial groupification along ethnic, linguistic, socio-economic and other lines.
 It is a dynamic and progressive concept and not static such as nationalism.
 The concept of samaj is designed to bring out local socio-economic and cultural strength and secure local economic control.
 A samaj unit is defined by certain criteria, such as a common background, common needs, and common potentialities.
 Accordingly one samaj may be very large and populous and another small.
 For instance, the present nation of India has been divided into 44 samajas according to Proutistic principles.
 Some of them have several hundred million people, some a couple of hundred thousand.
 Maharlika (the Philippines) have nine samajas.
-The Nordic countries of Sweden and Norway have one majority samaja each, while the samaja of the Sami people in the northern areas of those countries run across national borders and include Sami communities of Finland and the Kola Peninsula of Russia as well.
+The Nordic countries of Sweden and Norway have one majority samaja each, with the samaja of the Sami people in the northern areas of those countries running across national borders to include Sami communities of Finland and the Kola Peninsula of Russia as well.
 The same principle has been applied throughout the world wherever appropriate.
+More on this subject

 Sentiment Expression of psychic force not supported by rationality.
 “Running blindly without discrimination between proper and improper behavior is called sentiment.
 The path of discrimination between proper and improper behavior is called rationality.
 When human beings discriminate between proper and improper behavior and select the proper path, it is called conscience.”
+More on this subject

 There is only one man in the world